 Or, you have been in a relationship for a while and have developed strong feelings for this man.
 You also have a strong sense that he feels the same way.
 But lately, things seem to be different.
 He is too busy to spend time with you the way he used to; he’s acting distant; the emotional connection you have been feeling from him just isn’t there like it used to be.

-Now, you are in a phase of self-doubt.
+Now, you are in a phase of self-doubt, losing the state of a high value woman you are.
 Did you do something wrong?
 Have you been too clingy?
 Are there other women in his life?
 He has plenty of reasons why he is physically and emotionally unavailable, but none of them seem to make sense to you.

 Just what are his true feelings?
 And what are the reasons why men pull away like this?
 The reasons are many.
 We’ve made up a comprehensive list of them.

 “If a woman says her man never pulls away (which again, is an exception), it’s not necessarily that he doesn’t pull away.
 It’s more that she (the woman) doesn’t perceive that he pulls away.
 Either she ‘gets’ him, so she doesn’t find his actions a threat to her emotional safety.
 Or, she has secure attachment (so his absences don’t bother her too much).”

 Generally, men pull away due to psychological reasons, either in their own minds or due to the perceptions of their partner.
 Let’s take a look at how this works.
 You may find one or more that sound like what is going on in your formerly healthy relationship that is now seeming to go south.

 Related reading: Powerful Signs of Male Attraction – A Checklist for You